The Open Group ArchiMate® Model Exchange File Format Standard

 Version 1.09 November 2019

 Q. What is The Open Group ArchiMate Model Exchange File Format?

 A. It is a standard file format for the exchange of ArchiMate models between different tools.
-It is anticipated that multiple tools vendors will support the exchange file format.
 The exchange format is mandatory for certified tools from June 1 2018.

 Q. What is addressed in The Open Group ArchiMate Model Exchange File format?

 A. The exchange file format for ArchiMate 3.x is divided into three schemas, with model exchange, view exchange and diagram exchange.
 This allows for the exchange of simple model information with no diagram or view information as well as more complex information such as custom viewpoints and extensions to diagrams.

 Q. Is the format intended as a persistent file format for an ArchiMate model?

 A. The exchange file format is not intended as a persistent file format for the model itself, it is a mechanism to convey instance data from one tool to another (a simple analogy would be the csv file format for exchange of spreadsheet information).
 The data contained in the exchange file format is intended to be processed by an “ArchiMate aware” tool, thus ruling out standalone semantic inference.
 Once the data contained in the exchange file has been imported into an ArchiMate tool, that tool will typically then go on to save it in its own proprietary file format.